-Attorneys are starting to look at potential cases involving infections that might have stemmed from Bair Hugger surgical warming blankets.
-The blankets are designed to maintain surgical patient’s body temperatures.
-However, the blankets now are allegedly causing bacterial infections in cases involving joint replacement.What Does A Bair Hugger Do?
+The Bair Hugger lawsuits involved infections from Bair Hugger surgical warming blankets.
+The blankets are designed to maintain a surgical patient’s body temperatures.
+However, the blankets now are allegedly causing bacterial infections in cases involving joint replacement.

-The Bair Hugger warming blanket is a very interesting and well-intended invention.
-During surgery the body temperature drops, as a result of anesthesia.
+The Bair Hugger warming blanket is a well-intended invention.
+During surgery, the body temperature drops, as a result of anesthesia.
 When the body temperature drops, both bleeding and recovery time are increased.
 Knowing this reality of surgery, an anesthesiologist came up with the idea of the Bair Hugger warming blanket back in the 80s.

 Operating rooms use Laminar Air Flow Systems, which constantly circulate filtered air throughout the operating facility.
 These systems prevent airborne contaminants from finding their way into an open incision and causing an infection.

-A Bair Hugger system has the potential to disrupt these air systems by allowing some of the warm air emitted from the machine to cycle below the operating table.
+So the Bair Hugger system has the potential to disrupt air systems by allowing some of the warm air emitted from the machine to cycle below the operating table.
 Once there, it can collect bacteria and carry it to the operating table.
 Bacteria then has the potential to enter incisions, which could obviously lead to infection.
-Joint replacement surgeries involving the Bair Hugger seem to produce the biggest risk of infection given how difficult deep joint infections are to treat.Did The Manufacturer Know About This Problem?
+Joint replacement surgeries involving the Bair Hugger seem to produce the biggest risk of infection given how difficult deep joint infections are to treat.

-There is a pretty interesting story behind this device.
+There is an interesting story behind this device.
 Its inventor sold his stake in the company and the invention back in 2002, after a dispute with his board of directors.
 They soon changed their name and became a subsidiary of 3M.
 In 2010, the inventor wrote to the company warning them about the dangers of the Bair Hugger.
-He insisted that a mandatory recall was imminent, and that the company would not survive.
+He insisted that a mandatory recall was imminent and that the company would not survive.
 His old company was hardly pleased and actually sued him for slandering the product.
 They insisted that he was merely trying to disparage his old company in the name of promoting his new surgical warming product, the Hot Dog.

-At least one lawsuit has already been filed, alleging that 3M knew that the design increased the risk of joint infections, yet neglected to redesign the product.
+As of 2019, 4000 federal lawsuits have been filed alleging that 3M knew that the design increased the risk of joint infections, yet neglected to redesign the product.
 But the biggest issue is going to be the failure to warn.
 Did 3M step up when they knew there was a problem; so doctors and patients had the opportunity to make an informed call on whether to use a Bair Hugger?
-That will be the key issue in these lawsuits.Should I Seek Legal Representation?
+That is the key issue in these lawsuits.

 If you received an infection and had to undergo a subsequent surgery, you should discuss your options with an attorney.
 Some of the key signs of infection in these cases would include: fatigue, fever, pain, stiffness, swelling, redness around the incision, and wound drainage.
-If you have experienced these side-effects and required a revision surgery, discussing your case with an attorney is necessary.Is There a Class Action?
+If you have experienced these side-effects and required revision surgery, discussing your case with an attorney is necessary.